AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/file-pull-request.md

         ![Change branch](../../img/file-pr-1.png){width="300"}
     </figure>

-1. Click on the `Contribute` button and select `Open pull request`.
+1. Click on the `Contribute` button next to the `Sync Fork` button, and select `Open pull request`.
 Any changes found in your feature branch that are _not_ in the `main` branch of `AlexsLemonade/OpenScPCA-analysis` will be included in the PR.

     <figure markdown="span">
         ![Contribute](../../img/file-pr-2.png){width="300"}
     </figure>

-1. You will then be redirected to a page where you can complete filing your PR.
+1. GitHub will then redirect you to the page where you can file your PR.
+On this page, you should see:

-    - This should display the base branch as the `main` branch of `AlexsLemonade/OpenScPCA-analysis`.
+    - The **base repository** should be `AlexsLemonade/OpenScPCA-analysis`.
+        - The **base** field should be `main`.
         - This is the branch you are proposing to merge your changes _into_.
+    - The **head repository** should be your fork, `username/OpenScPCA-analysis`.
-    - The head repository should be your fork (`username/OpenScPCA-analysis`) with the branch set to your feature branch.
+        - The **compare** field should be your feature branch (here, `username/42-celltype-ewings`).
-        - This is the branch containing the changes you would like to merge into the main code base of OpenScPCA.
+        - This is the branch with the changes you would like to merge into OpenScPCA's main code base.

     <figure markdown="span">
         ![Check branches](../../img/file-pr-3.png){width="600"}